 The Waterrower has recently been made famous by Kevin Spacy as the rowing machine used in the ‘House of Cards’.
 It is a type of wooden rowing machine produced and manufactured by Waterrower Inc. in New England, USA.
 The rowers were designed by ex-US national team rower john Duke in the mid 1980’s and the company to manufacture them was established in 1988.

 Whilst these water rowing machines are not the cheapest on the market, they perform extremely well, are quiet, easy to store and beautiful to look at.
-When I last looked, they started at around $1,160.00.
+When I last looked, they ranged from the A1 at $960.00 to the top of the range at for home use at --.

 Most of the Waterrower range is made of wood harvested from the sustainably managed Appalachian forests of the eastern United States.
 The machines are extremely well built and are beautiful to look at coming in Ash, Oak or Cherry wood.
 If you are concerned about having an exercise machine in a living area, then one of the wooden models will fit right in to your living room.
 They are also extremely quiet in operation due to the wooden construction and the use of a strap rather that a chain.
 The only thing you can really hear is the swishing sound of the water in the tank as you pull giving you the feeling that you are really on the river!